wcharliebrown/asapnotes/README.md

 ### 🎨 **User Experience**
 - **Dark/Light Mode**: Toggle between themes with one click
+- **Customizable Fonts**: Choose from multiple font families and sizes for optimal readability
 - **Distraction-Free**: Clean, minimal interface
 - **Cross-Platform**: Works on macOS, Windows, and Linux
 - **Lightweight**: No external dependencies, fast startup